 Computed Tomography (CT)

 Computed tomography (CT) makes use of computer-processed combinations of many X-ray projections taken from different angles of a sample to produce cross-sectional (tomographic) images of specific areas of the sample, which provides three-dimensional (3D) structural information of the scanned sample.
-CT is available at BMIT and can combine with any imaging techniques at BMIT, such as absorption-CT, DEI-CT, Spectra KES-CT.
+CT is available at BMIT and can combine with any imaging techniques at BMIT, such as absorption-CT, phase-contrast-CT, DEI-CT, Spectral KES-CT.